 Pokémon Black and White takes everything from Diamond and Pearl and improves in areas that needed it the most.
 The game was faster and more polish than its direct predecessor, and the graphics were a noticeable step up.

-Black and White also have a shockingly compelling story mode.
+Black and White also have a compelling story mode.
 These games bring up the fact that Pokémon are confined to Poké Balls, and are mainly used by humans to be tools.
-The villains are not malicious; they are essentially animal rights activists who want to release all Pokémon from their balls.
+The villains are not malicious; they are necessarily animal rights activists who want to release all Pokémon from their balls.
 N, the main antagonist, is a fascinating character.
-For once Pokémon had a compelling narrative that challenges preconceived notions of the franchise.
+For once, Pokémon had a compelling narrative that challenges preconceived notions of the franchise.

 7. Pokémon Diamond and Pearl

 While my lists are usually subjective, meaning they are mostly based on my own opinions and taste, for this list, I try to be a little bit more objective.
 I’m aware of the popularity of certain games in the franchise, so I try to be fair and add in extra points for some of the more popular entries in the series.
 Like I said at the top, I love all these games.
 There hasn’t been a lousy Pokémon game in my mind.